 Workshops, training and on the ground Art Psychotherapy groups aim at the continuous development and insight of societies and humanity.

-Kaynouna Center has offered and implemented Art Psychotherapy groups with over a 1000 Refugee/Orphan children, youth and women and will continue to reach out and try to heal our collective pain.
+Kaynouna Center has offered and implemented Art Psychotherapy groups with thousands of refugee and underprivildged children, youth and women- and will continue to reach out and try to heal our collective pain.

 Trauma Informed Art Psychotherapy has proven to be effective as it helps both children and adults express and process feelings caused by the witnessing of war, experience of displacement, neglect, living in refugee camps and loss of loved ones.
 Terr (1990) notes that “trauma does not ordinarily get better by itself; It burrows down further and further under the child’s defenses and coping strategies” (p.
 293).
 Art Psychotherapy helps children and adults learn to solve their identity crisis, trust themselves and others again, get to know their unconscious, form better relationships and tap into their wealth of hope and life.
 Art Psychotherapy also gives them a moment to themselves to process their situation and relate to each other through their art and stories with the presence of a specialized Art Psychotherapist.